Place content here. This is a site-wide alert banner.

 A simplified list of requirements is outlined in Procedure 2820 PR.01 Payment (Credit & Debit) Card.

-Each merchant is required to undergo an assessment that evaluates the merchant’s compliance with PCI-DSS.
+Each merchant is required to undergo an assessment that evaluates the merchant’s compliance with PCI-DSS and is required to maintain an acurate asset inventory.
 As noted in Procedure 2820 PR.01, Section 5, the nature and extent of the assessment is dependent on how the merchant processes credit cards.
 Annually, Yale must assess how well its merchant sites are adhering to PCI-DSS and then submit a letter attesting to its state of compliance with PCI-DSS.
 Any standards with which the University is not compliant must be disclosed and a remediation plan formulated.

 For more information: https://www.pcisecuritystandards.org/.